fmxsh/cred/README.md

 ![Cover image](https://github.com/mtkld/cred/blob/master/front.jpg?raw=true)

+_Figure: Example of creating a vault file, adding a key-value pair, exiting interactive mode, and extracting the value on the commandline._

 Bash script to easily and securely manage credentials.
 Data stored in key-value pairs in an encrypted vault file.

 Credentials are not written unencrypted to disk at any point but only kept in memory.